 Recent USD/CNY trends have seen the trading pair move more sideways without either currency capable of breaking the deadlock.

-“As China has shown a stronger determination lately to defend the CNY and sentiment is already very weak, we have lowered our expectation of the pace of CNY weakening against the USD,” explained Danske Bank economist.
+“As China has shown a stronger determination lately to defend the CNY and sentiment is already very weak, we have lowered our expectation of the pace of CNY weakening against the USD,” explained a Danske Bank economist.

 Should forex traders be looking for de-dollarization?
 Is the strength of the dollar set to come under greater pressure in the coming months?